rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 users and their anticipated needs.
 The needs of both patrons (researchers, teachers, students, etc.) and staff (collection development, reference, technical services, etc.) should be taken into consideration.

-X.2.2.
-Institutional and departmental resources Evaluate institutional and departmental resources, especially staffing levels, expertise, and current workloads.
+#### X.2.2.
+Institutional and departmental resources

+Evaluate institutional and departmental resources, especially staffing levels, expertise, and current workloads.
- Is staff able to keep up with the inflow of new materials?
+* Is staff able to keep up with the inflow of new materials?
- Is there a reasonable balance between resources devoted to acquiring materials and those devoted to processing them?
+* Is there a reasonable balance between resources devoted to acquiring materials and those devoted to processing them?
-INTRODUCTION
-Descriptive 26 Cataloging of Rare Materials (Books)
- Is current staff expertise in languages, subject areas, descriptive standards, and encoding standards adequate for implementing and/or completing proposed work plans?
+* Is current staff expertise in languages, subject areas, descriptive standards, and encoding standards adequate for implementing and/or completing proposed work plans?
- Is staff able to work concurrently with more than one code and/or description level?
+* Is staff able to work concurrently with more than one code and/or description level?
- Are funding and space available for hiring new temporary or permanent staff with the necessary qualifications?
+* Are funding and space available for hiring new temporary or permanent staff with the necessary qualifications?
- Are adequate reference sources, such as specialized bibliographies, available for staff use?
+* Are adequate reference sources, such as specialized bibliographies, available for staff use?
- How many other projects are in process and what are their requirements and priorities?
+* How many other projects are in process and what are their requirements and priorities?

 The regular review of cataloging priorities is highly recommended and should include discussions with curatorial, public services, technical services, and preservation staff.

-X.2.3.
-Market value and conditions of acquisition of the item or collection Consider the conditions of acquisition and the estimated market worth of the item or collection awaiting cataloging.
+#### X.2.3.
+Market value and conditions of acquisition of the item or collection

+Consider the conditions of acquisition and the estimated market worth of the item or collection awaiting cataloging.
- Does the monetary or public relations value of the material justify a higher level of access than would otherwise apply?
+* Does the monetary or public relations value of the material justify a higher level of access than would otherwise apply?
- Have any access requirements been imposed by a donor as part of the terms of acquisition?
+* Have any access requirements been imposed by a donor as part of the terms of acquisition?
- Is the item or collection accompanied by bibliographic descriptions that will facilitate cataloging?
+* Is the item or collection accompanied by bibliographic descriptions that will facilitate cataloging?

-X.2.4.
-Intellectual and physical characteristics of the item or collection Finally, evaluate the intellectual and physical characteristics of the items awaiting cataloging.
+### X.2.4.
+Intellectual and physical characteristics of the item or collection

+Finally, evaluate the intellectual and physical characteristics of the items awaiting cataloging.
- Is there a unifying characteristic that would justify and facilitate the description of the materials as a collection (e.g., author, publisher, place of publication, genre/form, etc.)?
+* Is there a unifying characteristic that would justify and facilitate the description of the materials as a collection (e.g., author, publisher, place of publication, genre/form, etc.)?
- Is a particular collection renowned?
+* Is a particular collection renowned?
- Do the materials have a topical focus that has recently acquired importance INTRODUCTION
-Descriptive Cataloging of Rare Materials (Books) 27 or urgency (e.g., due to a scholarly conference hosted by the institution or the hiring of a new professor with a particular specialty)?
+* Do the materials have a topical focus that has recently acquired importance or urgency (e.g., due to a scholarly conference hosted by the institution or the hiring of a new professor with a particular specialty)?
- Is cataloging copy generally available?
+* Is cataloging copy generally available?
- Were the items purchased primarily for their content?
+* Were the items purchased primarily for their content?
- Do the specific copies have bibliographic or artifactual value?
+* Do the specific copies have bibliographic or artifactual value?
- Is the institution collecting deeply in the area?
+* Is the institution collecting deeply in the area?
- Are detailed descriptions likely to reveal bibliographic variants that will be of interest to researchers?
+* Are detailed descriptions likely to reveal bibliographic variants that will be of interest to researchers?
- Are detailed descriptions likely to help prevent the inadvertent purchase of duplicates or the failure to acquire desirable variants?
+* Are detailed descriptions likely to help prevent the inadvertent purchase of duplicates or the failure to acquire desirable variants?
- Is the item or collection vulnerable to theft or vandalism?
+* Is the item or collection vulnerable to theft or vandalism?
- Would a more detailed description help prevent unnecessary handling by staff and researchers?
+* Would a more detailed description help prevent unnecessary handling by staff and researchers?

-Descriptive Cataloging of Rare Materials (Books) 29
-0. GENERAL RULES
+## 0. GENERAL RULES

-Contents:
+### Contents:

 0A.
 Scope
 0B.
 The basic description
 0C.
 Chief source of information
 0D.
 Prescribed sources of information
 0E.
 Prescribed punctuation
 0F.
 Language and script of the description
 0G.
 Transcription

-0A.
+### 0A.
 Scope

 These rules provide instructions for cataloging printed monographs—books, pamphlets, and single‐sheet publications, other than maps and music—whose rarity, value, or interest make special description necessary or desirable.
-They cover instructions for the descriptive areas in bibliographic records only (see also introductory sections I‐II).
-Individual and special issues of serials and unnumbered “special issues” may also be described as monographs (see Appendix H).
+They cover instructions for the descriptive areas in bibliographic records only (see also introductory sections I‐II XXLINKXX).
+Individual and special issues of serials and unnumbered "special issues" may also be described as monographs (see Appendix H xxlinkxx ).

-0B.
+### 0B.
 The basic description

-0B1.
+#### 0B1.
 Required elements

 The description must always include the following elements, regardless of the completeness of the information available:
- title proper
+* title proper
- date of publication, distribution, etc.
+* date of publication, distribution, etc.
- extent
+* extent
- size
+* size

 Also include other elements of description as set out in the following rules, if available and appropriate to the chosen level of description.

-0B2.
+### 0B2.
 Basis of the description

-0B2.1.
-General rule.
+<a name="0B2.1">0B2.1</a> **General rule**.
 Base the description on the copy in hand.

-GENERAL RULES
-Descriptive 30 Cataloging of Rare Materials (Books) 0B2.2.
-Imperfect copies.
-If describing a copy known to be imperfect, and details of a perfect (or more perfect) copy can be determined, base the description on the perfect copy.
+<a name="0B2.2">0B2.2</a> **Imperfect copies**.
+If describing a copy known to be imperfect, and details
+of a perfect (or more perfect) copy can be determined, base the description on the perfect copy.
 Use square brackets only where required for description of the perfect copy.
 In such cases, the details may be determined by examining additional copies or by referring to reliable descriptions in other sources.
-As appropriate, cite the source used for the description in a note (see 7B3, 7B14).
+As appropriate, cite the source used for the description in a note (see 7B3, 7B14 xxlinkxx).
-Make a local note describing the imperfection of the copy in hand (see 7B19.1).
+Make a local note describing the imperfection of the copy in hand (see 7B19.1 xxlinkxx).
 If no reliable evidence of the details of a perfect copy is available, describe the copy as it is.
 Make a general note indicating that the description is based on an imperfect copy.

-0C.
+### 0C.
 Chief source of information

-0C1.
+#### 0C1.
 Single title page

-0C1.1.
-The chief source of information for a publication other than a single sheet (see 1G) is the title page, or, if there is no title page, the source from within the publication that is used as a substitute for it.
+<a name="0C1.1">0C1.1</a> The chief source of information for a publication other than a single sheet
+(see 1G xxlinkxx) is the title page, or, if there is no title page, the source from within the publication that is used as a substitute for it.
 If information traditionally given on the title page is given on two facing pages or on pages on successive leaves, with or without repetition, treat all of these pages as the chief source of information.

-0C1.2.
-However, if the publication bears a cover issued by the publisher, and the cover contains all the elements typically given on a title page but with more recent information than that provided on the title page (e.g., a later edition statement and publication date), choose the cover as the chief source of information.
-Make a note to indicate that the cover has been chosen as the chief source of information (see 7B3.1).
+<a name="0C1.2">0C1.2</a>.
+However, if the publication bears a cover issued by the publisher, and the
+cover contains all the elements typically given on a title page but with more recent information than that provided on the title page (e.g., a later edition statement and publication date), choose the cover as the chief source of information.
+Make a note to indicate that the cover has been chosen as the chief source of information (see 7B3.1 xxlinkxx).

+>**Example:**
-Poetry of animated nature illustrated : a chaste, interesting and instructive present for juveniles. -- Second edition. -- Philadelphia : Published by Robert A. Smith, 1848
+><CITE>Poetry of animated nature illustrated : a chaste, interesting and instructive present for juveniles. -- Second edition. -- Philadelphia : Published by Robert A. Smith, 1848</cite>
-Note: Title, edition statement, and imprint taken from printed wrapper.
+>Note: <cite>Title, edition statement, and imprint taken from printed wrapper.
 Title page reads: Poetry of animated nature illustrated.
 In a series of numbers.
-Philadelphia: Published by Robert A. Smith, 1846
+Philadelphia: Published by Robert A. Smith, 1846</cite>

-0C2.
+#### 0C2.
 Multiple title pages

 If the publication has more than one title page, choose as the chief source of information one of the following, applying the first applicable criterion:
-GENERAL RULES
-Descriptive Cataloging of Rare Materials (Books) 31

 a) If the title pages present the publication in different aspects (e.g., as an individual publication and as part of a multipart monograph), prefer the one that corresponds to the aspect in which the publication is to be treated.

 b) If the publication is in more than one volume, each of which has a title page, use the title page in the first volume (or the lowest numbered volume if the first volume is not available).

 c) If the publication is in one volume and the chief difference between multiple title pages is imprint date, choose the one with the latest date.

 d) If the publication is in one volume and the chief difference between two title pages is that one is letterpress and the other is not, choose the letterpress title page.

 e) If the publication has the same title page in more than one language or script, choose the title page that is in the language or script of the main part of the publication.

 f) If two title pages face one another, choose the one on the recto of its leaf.

 g) If two or more title pages follow one another, choose the first one.

-Make a note indicating the source chosen as the chief source of information if other than the usual title page, or, in a multipart monograph, if other than the title page of the first volume (see 7B3).
+Make a note indicating the source chosen as the chief source of information if other than the usual title page, or, in a multipart monograph, if other than the title page of the first volume (see 7B3 xxlinkxx).

-0C3.
+#### 0C3.
 No title page

 For publications issued without a title page (and for publications issued with a title page when the title page is missing and no reliable description of it is available), if a single title proper is available in a single source within the